When the Republican National Convention officially gavels into order Monday, some major GOP leaders will be conspicuously absent.

 The only living GOP nominee who will be attending is Bob Dole, who failed to defeat President Bill Clinton in 1996.
 The 92-year-old former Senate majority leader is not listed as a speaker.

 The highest-ranking members in GOP leadership, many of whom were initially skeptical of Trump, have come around, albeit somewhat reluctantly.
 House Speaker Paul Ryan, who was also the 2012 GOP vice presidential nominee, will speak on Tuesday night, as will House Majority Leader Kevin McCarthy and Senate Majority Leader Mitch McConnell.
-But GOP Conference Chairwoman Cathy McMorris Rodgers, who is the highest ranking Republican woman in the House, has said she won't attend.
+But GOP Conference Chairwoman Cathy McMorris Rodgers, who is the highest-ranking Republican woman in the House, has said she won't attend.

 Iowa Sen. Joni Ernst, a rising GOP star and Iraq War veteran who was on Trump's early vice presidential list, is a headline speaker on Monday, where the theme is "Make America Safe Again."
 Also speaking on Monday are former Texas Gov. Rick Perry — who blasted Trump as a "cancer on conservatism" before endorsing him — and Arkansas Sen. Tom Cotton.
-Alabama Sen. Jeff Sessions, the first senator to endorse Trump and one of his closest allies, will address the RNC, as will former New York City Mayor Rudy Giuliani.
+Alabama Sen. Jeff Sessions, the first senator to endorse Trump and one of his closest allies, will address the RNC, as will former New York City Mayor Rudolph Giuliani.

 Some other recent conventions have had several lawmakers who notably skipped their party's nominating event.
 In 2008, many vulnerable GOP senators didn't attend in a year where outgoing President George W. Bush's approval rating was abysmal.
 In 2012, many moderate Democrats also skipped out on President Obama's convention.